utopia-rise/fmod-gdextension/docs/src/doc/user-guide/5-playing-events.md

 add_child(event_emitter)
 ```

-## Low-level api
+## FmodServer api

-You can also use low-level api to play events.
+You can also use `FmodServer` api to play events.
 Here is an example script:
 ```gdscript
 extends Sprite2D